-- Donor site treatment preference by patient / guardian at week four - Investigator donor site preference at week four - Comparative itching of donor sites post treatment - Blinded evaluator assessment of donor sites at week 24 - Patient / guardian assessment of donor sites at week 24 - Investigator assessment of healing at all visits - Patient or parent / guardian reported donor site pain
+- · Donor site treatment preference by patient / guardian at week four - Investigator donor site preference at week four - · Comparative itching of donor sites post treatment - Blinded evaluator assessment of donor sites at week 24 - Patient / guardian assessment of donor sites at week 24 - · Investigator assessment of healing at all visits - Patient or parent / guardian reported donor site pain

 Patients will be followed for one-year after treatment.
 The pediatric donor-site study is being 100% funded by Biomedical Advanced Research and Development Authority (BARDA) under the ongoing program.
-This study is intended to support U.S. regulatory approval for marketing of the RECELL System for patients under the age of 18.